joropeza/openai-o1-duck-hunt/README.md

 Coding with ChatGPT using OpenAI's o1 model to make a Duck Hunt game.

+Each commit in the blame represents the code written by o1 after given the prompts below.

-See the results here: [(https://jonoropeza.com/2025-openai-duck-hunt/](https://jonoropeza.com/2025-openai-duck-hunt/)
+See the results here: [https://jonoropeza.com/2025-openai-duck-hunt/](https://jonoropeza.com/2025-openai-duck-hunt/)

 ## The Prompts